SoheilKhodayari/JAW/README.md

 ## Graph Traversals and Analysis of Client-side CSRF
 This will build the property graph, creates a neo4j database and queries the database.
+By default, this process is done for the unit tests specified under `hpg_construction/unit_tests/cs_csrf`.

 **Note**: Please change or set the appropriate run mode in `main.py` for debugging purposes!
 ```sh